-- 1. Section 19(b) generally makes it unlawful for any registered investment company to make long-term capital gains distributions more than once each year.
-Rule 19b-1 limits the number of capital gains dividends, as defined in section 852(b)(3)(C) of the Code ("distributions"), that a fund may make with respect to any one taxable year to one, plus a supplemental "clean up" distribution made pursuant to section 855 of the Code not exceeding 10% of the aggregate amount distributed for the year, plus one additional capital gain dividend made in whole or in part to avoid the excise tax under section 4982 of the Code. - 2.
-Section 6(c) provides that the Commission may, by order upon application, conditionally or unconditionally exempt any person, security, or transaction, or any class or classes of persons, securities or transactions, from any provision of the
+1. Section 19(b) generally makes it unlawful for any registered investment company to make long-term capital gains distributions more than once each year.
+Rule 19b-1 limits the number of capital gains dividends, as defined in section 852(b)(3)(C) of the Code ("distributions"), that a fund may make with respect to any one taxable year to one, plus a supplemental "clean up" distribution made pursuant to section 855 of the Code not exceeding 10% of the aggregate amount distributed for the year, plus one additional capital gain dividend made in whole or in part to avoid the excise tax under section 4982 of the Code.

-Act, if and to the extent that the exemption is necessary or appropriate in the public interest and consistent with the protection of investors and the purposes fairly intended by the policy and provisions of the Act.
+2. Section 6(c) provides that the Commission may, by order upon application, conditionally or unconditionally exempt any person, security, or transaction, or any class or classes of persons, securities or transactions, from any provision of the Act, if and to the extent that the exemption is necessary or appropriate in the public interest and consistent with the protection of investors and the purposes fairly intended by the policy and provisions of the Act.

-- 3. Applicants state that the one of the concerns underlying section 19(b) and rule 19b-1 is that shareholders might be unable to distinguish between frequent distributions of capital gains and dividends from investment income.
-Applicants state, however, that rule 19a-1 effectively addresses this concern by requiring that a separate statement showing the sources of a distribution (e.g., estimated net income, net short-term capital gains, net long-term capital gains and/or return of capital) accompany distributions (or the confirmation of the reinvestment of distributions) estimated to be sourced in part from capital gains or capital.
-Applicants state that the same information is included in the Current Funds' annual reports to shareholders and IRS Form 1099-DIV, which is sent to each common and preferred shareholder who received distributions during a particular year. - 4.
-Applicants further state that each Fund will make the additional disclosures required by the conditions set forth below, and the Current Funds have adopted compliance policies and procedures in accordance with rule 38a-1 to ensure that all required 19(a) Notices and disclosures are sent to shareholders.
-Applicants argue that by providing the information required by section 19(a) and rule 19a-1, and by complying with the Plans or the distribution policy and related plan adopted by a Fund, the conditions in Section V. below and the compliance policy and procedures, each Fund's shareholders would be provided sufficient information to understand that their periodic distributions are not tied to the Fund's net investment income (which for this purpose is the Fund's taxable income other than from capital gains) and realized capital gains to date, and may not represent yield or investment return.
-Applicants also state that each Fund's compliance procedures and condition III set forth below will ensure that prospective shareholders and third parties are provided with the same information.
+3. Applicants state that one of the concerns leading to the enactment of section 19(b) and adoption of rule 19b-1 was that shareholders might be unable to distinguish between frequent distributions of capital gains and dividends from investment income.
+Applicants state, however, that rule 19a-1 effectively addresses this concern by requiring that a separate statement showing the sources of a distribution (e.g., estimated net income, net short-term capital gains, net long-term capital gains and/or return of capital) accompany any distributions (or the confirmation of the reinvestment of distributions) estimated to be sourced in part from capital gains or capital.
+Applicants state that the same information is included in each Fund's annual report to shareholders and on its IRS Form 1099-DIV, which is sent to each common and preferred shareholder, if preferred shares are issued by one or more Funds, who received distributions during a particular year (including shareholders who have sold shares during the year).

-Accordingly, applicants assert that continuing to subject the Funds to section 19(b) and rule 19b-1 would afford shareholders no extra protection.
+4. Applicants further state that each of AGD, AOD and AWP will make the additional disclosures required by the conditions set forth below, and each of them has adopted compliance policies and procedures in accordance with rule 38a-1 under the Act to ensure that all required notices and disclosures are sent to shareholders.
+Applicants argue that rule 19a-1, the Plans, the Funds' compliance policies and the conditions listed below ensure that each Fund's shareholders would be provided sufficient information to understand that their periodic distributions are not tied to the Fund's net investment income (which for this purpose is the Fund's taxable income other than from capital gains) and realized capital gains to date, and may not represent yield or investment return.
+Applicants also state that compliance with the Funds' compliance procedures and condition 3 set forth below will ensure that prospective shareholders and third parties are provided with the same information.
+Accordingly, applicants assert that continuing to subject the Funds to section 19(b) and rule 19b-1 would afford shareholders no additional protection.